Violence in a Women's Prison: Production

-Violence in a Women's Prison was directed by Bruno Mattei who is credited as Vincent Dawn or Gilbert Roussel in some prints.
+Director Bruno Mattei is credited as Vincent Dawn or Gilbert Roussel in some prints.

 Release

 Violence in a Women's Prison was released in 1982.
 It was released as Caged Women in the United States in April 1984.
 The film also has the alternative title Women's Penitentiary 4.

 Critical response

 Allmovie gave the film a rating of one star out of five, noting that "Mattei doesn't skimp on the nastiness, presenting a three-way catfight on a floor full of feces, Gemser nibbled by rats in solitary confinement, a homosexual who is sodomized to death after his straight cellmates are aroused by a striptease, and various rapes, tortures, and vomit scenes."

 Home media

 The DVD was first released by Shriek Show for Region 1 in December 2002.
 The all-region Blu-ray was released by Severin Films in May 2018.